-Best Headphones for Music Production: Our Picks
+Best Headphones for Music Production: Our Picks for 2020

 The Behringer HPX200 is a high-definition headphone.
 It’s ideal for demanding users in the home and live applications.
 It comes with superb frequency response, a single-sided oxygen-free copper cord that promises a fantastic performance, and a high-efficiency cobalt capsule.